- Co-Founder, The Violence Project

 Densley has been an invited or plenary speaker on three continents and in 2019 he became a TEDx speaker.
 He has received over $1 million in competitive grants and is Co-PI on a NIJ-funded study of public mass shooters in America, a GRRI international collaboration grant focused on state-sponsored violence in the Philippines, and a One2One mentoring initiative for law enforcement funded by the Youth Hope Foundation.

-Densley has received over $1 million in competitive grants and is currently co-principal investigator of a National Institute of Justice-funded study of public mass shooters in America and a One2One mentoring initiative for law enforcement, funded by the Youth Hope Foundation.
-He previously worked on the National Initiative for Building Community Trust and Justice, the acclaimed Irish Greentown study, and a RAND investigation of Ending Gang and Youth Violence (EGYV) areas, commissioned by the UK Home Office.
-Densley has provided testimony to the National Commission on Terrorist Attacks Upon the United States (the 9/11 Review Commission), the Minnesota Advisory Committee to the US Commission on Civil Rights, and the Home Office Crime and Policing Analysis Unit, feeding HM Government's Serious Violence Strategy.
-He also co-signed a letter to the media urging them to stop publishing the names and photographs of mass killers.
+Densley consulted on HM Government's Serious Violence Strategy, a Parliamentary Office of Science and Technology note on Early Interventions to Reduce Violent Crime, the National Initiative for Building Community Trust and Justice, the acclaimed Irish Greentown study, and a RAND study of Ending Gang and Youth Violence (EGYV) areas, commissioned by the UK Home Office.
+He testified in front of the National Commission on Terrorist Attacks Upon the United States (the 9/11 Review Commission) and the Minnesota Advisory Committee to the US Commission on Civil Rights.
+He also co-signed an open letter to the media urging them to stop publishing the names and photographs of mass killers.